Bunion Surgery in Los Angeles, CA

 Other Los Angeles icons include the Capitol Records Building, and if you want to escape from the bustle of the city, hit the beaches in Malibu and Santa Monica.
 Stargazing at the Griffith Observatory offers a chance to take in splendid views of Downtown, Hollywood, and the Pacific Ocean.

-• Foot and Ankle Surgeon and Director of University Foot and Ankle Institute
+• ABFAS® Board Certified in Foot Surgery and Reconstructive Rearfoot and Ankle Surgery. and Director of University Foot and Ankle Institute

 Dr Bob Baravarian, University Foot and Ankle Institute

-Dr. Bob Baravaria DPM, FACFAS is a Board-Certified Podiatric Foot and Ankle Specialist.
+Dr. Bob Baravarian DPM, FACFAS is a Board-Certified Podiatric Foot and Ankle Specialist.
 He is an assistant clinical professor at the UCLA School of Medicine and serves as Director of University Foot and Ankle Institute.

 Dr. Baravarian has been involved in athletics his entire life and played competitive tennis in high school and college.
 He has an interest in sports medicine, arthritis therapy, and trauma/reconstructive surgery of the foot and ankle.
 He is also fluent in five languages (English, French, Spanish, Farsi, and Hebrew),

-• Foot and Ankle Surgeon and Director of University Foot and Ankle Institute
+• ABFAS® Board Certified in Foot and Ankle Surgery and Co-Director of University Foot and Ankle Institute

-Dr. Bob Baravaria DPM, FACFAS is a Board-Certified Podiatric Foot and Ankle Specialist.
-He is an assistant clinical professor at the UCLA School of Medicine and serves as Director of University Foot and Ankle Institute.
+Dr. Briskin is a Diplomat of the American Board of Podiatric Surgery and a Fellow of the American College of Foot and Ankle Surgeons.
+He also serves as an assistant clinical professor at the UCLA School of Medicine and is co-founder and co-director of University Foot and Ankle Institute.

-19,957 Total 1st Party Reviews / 4.9 out of 5 Stars
+20,329 Total 1st Party Reviews / 4.9 out of 5 Stars

 • Yelp